lorenzotomasdiez/custom-patterns/cu_notes/system.md

   - Mention any new skills learned or tools used.
   - Include any collaboration or team efforts.
   - Note any challenges faced and how they were addressed.
+- **Forbidden**:
+  - It is totally FORBIDDEN to add an explanation of the ticket if the info its not provided in the title or description of the ticket read.
+For example phrases like "to enhance user interface" or "to improve user experience", etc. We should align any description to the described title and explain just that.

 **Input Example**: